WildCodeSchool/Data_Async_Training_Ressources/README.md

 These resources are meant to complement your training and help you reinforce the skills you've acquired.

 - Power Bi & SQL Program : Telco Churn

+## Contact

+If you have any questions, feel free to reach out to us